bcomnes/top-bun/README.md

 1. Create a default root layout file at `layouts/root.layout.js` (or `.mjs` depending on your package.json type)
 2. Create a default global CSS file at `globals/global.css`
-3. Create a default client-side JavaScript file at `globals/global.client.js` (or `.mjs`)
+3. Create a default client-side JavaScript file at `globals/global.client.js`
 4. Add the necessary dependencies to your package.json:
    - mine.css
+   - preact
+   - htm
-   - uhtml-isomorphic
+   - preact-render-to-string
    - highlight.js

-This is useful when you want to heavily customize the default theme or behavior while still leveraging DOMStack's core functionality.
+It is recomended to eject early in your project so that you can customize the root layout as you see fit, and de-couple yourself from potential unwanted changes in the default layout as new versions of DOMStack are released.

 ### `--copy` directories